stanleyhspark/leimao.github.io/_posts/2017-04-26-Flappy-Bird-AI.md

 ### Preface

 Although I am a beginner to Deep Reinforcement Learning, I have a strong feeling that many details in one learning program on a certain task could be applied to another learning program on a different task.
 These details include the implementation of algorithms, the tuning of the parameters, the construction of input data, and the way of optimization, under different circumstances of the problems.
-Therefore, I think it is necessary to keep these intuitions and "discoveries" somewhere, because human brain tends to forget things and becomes confused if things are overwelmed.
+Therefore, I think it is necessary to keep these intuitions and "discoveries" somewhere, because human brain tends to forget things and becomes confused if things are overwelming.

 ### Introduction